Eliott-Henry/Jason-in-the-loop/README.md

 # Jason in the loop

-Welcome to this pltform game, yet uncomplete.
+Welcome to this platform game, yet uncomplete.
 The concept of this game is that you can record past version of yourself and make them play in a loop, and interact with them (for example, jump on a clone to get to higher places)

 ## Quick overview of commands :